 Sadly, many of us come to the understanding that even with all our efforts, all our prayers, all our hope, and all the changes and compromises of ourselves, the relationship still does not work.

 We come to the place of making the tough choice to move away from destruction and move towards a healthier self, even if that means significantly diminishing contact with our lover or completely abdicating the relationship.

 The Choice to End the Relationship and Move On

-To gain courage to leave a relationship is to begin the journey to reclaim the lost self.
-Instead of thinking you are moving away from your partner, think of it as you are moving towards a more vibrant and alive self.
+To gain the courage to leave a relationship is to begin the journey to reclaim the lost self.
+Instead of thinking you are moving away from your partner, think of it as you move towards a more vibrant and alive self.

 Hold the compass in your hand.
 The tools and the alias to move you through are there.
 Even if you only see glimpses now, or the path looks dark and scary, you will find resources for your journey.

-Eventually you will find what you are seeking for.
+Eventually, you will find what you are seeking.
 The lost self does come back once you move forward; you will come full circle to the place you lost her.
-On your journey you will collect the parts of yourself that you need to honor and keep as part of you.
+On your journey, you will collect the parts of yourself that you need to honor and keep as part of yourself.
 As well as expel the parts of yourself that needed the harsh lessons of this relationship to break off.

-Anew, and without the heaviness of a relationship that no longer works, you will begin to breath again.
-Life will sprout with joy, even with the grief of not having this relationship anymore, there will be a new feeling ... joy, resilience, hope, freedom.
+Anew, and without the heaviness of a relationship that no longer works, you will begin to breathe again.
+Life will sprout with joy; even with the grief of not having this relationship anymore, there will be a new feeling . . . joy, resilience, hope, freedom.